 F-1 Curricular Practical Training (CPT):

 CPT is work authorization allowing an F-1 student to work in a job directly related to the student’s major area of study before degree completion.
 The internship must be for credit and part of your academic program.
 CPT authorization is provided by ISSS and can be granted within 7 business days of application submission.

 OPT is work authorization allowing an F-1 student to work up to 12 months in a job directly related to the student’s major area of study either before or after degree completion.
 The large majority of students use OPT to work after degree completion.
 OPT authorization is provided by USCIS and is usually granted within 2-3 months after the student submits an application.

 Academic Training is work authorization allowing a J-1 student to work up to 18 months (36 months for doctoral students in postdoc positions) in a job directly related to the student’s major field of study.
 It can be used before and/or after graduation.
 The J-1 student’s program sponsor authorizes the work on the DS-2019.
 If UMN is your J-1 program sponsor, submit your Academic Training application to an ISSS adviser at least two weeks before the employment start date.

 The H1B Visa is the primary U.S. work visa available to international professionals.
 The job must require a minimum of a Bachelor’s degree and the prospective employee must have the required degree in the required field of study.
-The process to obtain an H1B visa is to first find a job with a US employer and then to have your employer file an H-1B petition with US Citizenship and Immigration Services on your behalf.
+The process to obtain an H1B visa is to first find a job with a US employer and then to have your employer file an H-1B petition with U.S. Citizenship and Immigration Services on your behalf.
 Additionally, they provide an H-1B Employer Data Hub with information on employers petitioning for H-1B workers.